DataBooth/duckdb-utils/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/databooth/duckdb-utils/blob/main/LICENSE)
 [![discord](https://img.shields.io/discord/823971286308356157?label=discord)](https://discord.gg/Ass7bCAMDw) -->

-Python CLI utility and library for manipulating DuckDB databases.
+Python CLI utility and library for manipulating `DuckDB` databases.

+## Idea

+In principle a "port" of the excellent [`sqlite-utils`](https://github.com/simonw/sqlite-utils) by Simon Willison.
+Not sure if the use case is there in `DuckDB`-land.
+Still thinking this through (or if there are similar offerings from others.)

+## Status

+**This is in pre-beta and not yet working or released.
+Please do not use.**

-## Some feature highlights
+## Some potential features

 - [Pipe JSON](https://duckdb-utils.databooth.com.au/en/stable/cli.html#inserting-json-data) (or [CSV or TSV](https://duckdb-utils.databooth.com.au/en/stable/cli.html#inserting-csv-or-tsv-data)) directly into a new DuckDB database file, automatically creating a table with the appropriate schema
 - [Run in-memory SQL queries](https://duckdb-utils.databooth.com.au/en/stable/cli.html#querying-data-directly-using-an-in-memory-database), including joins, directly against data in CSV, TSV or JSON files and view the results